LaCobble/TP3_Web/README.md

 ## Acknowledgements
 The flags used in this application are sourced from Flagpedia.
 The globe logo used in the favicon is created by Vecteezy.

-## Contact
-If you have any questions, suggestions, or feedback, please feel free to reach out to me at your-email@example.com.